mihaiserban/es6-cheetsheet/README.md

 ## Destructuring

+Destructuring is a convenient way of extracting multiple values from data stored in (possibly nested) objects and Arrays.

 ### Destructuring assignment

 Destructuring assignment allows you to assign the properties of an array or object to variables using syntax that looks similar to array or object literals.